d2718/protohax-blog/posts/protohax_06b.md

 The pseudoreal goal of this exercise is to determine when vehicles have committed speeding violations, whether a vehicle should be ticketed for any given infraction, and if so, to send the information about that infraction to a ticket dispatcher client that has responsibility for the road on which the violation took place.
 We must make these decisions from reports that come from camera clients.

 Each camera sends messages with licence plates and the timestamps of when the vehicle with said plate passed the given camera's position on its given road.
-Each data point is essentially (plate, road, position, time).
-Any time two of these observations show the same vehicle on the same road such that the $\frac{\delta x}{\delta t}$ between them is greater than the speed limit on that road, we know by the [mean value theorem](https://en.wikipedia.org/wiki/Mean_value_theorem) that the vehicle has exceeded the speed limit at some point.
+Each data point is essentially `(plate, road, position, time)`.
+Any time two of these observations show the same vehicle on the same road such that the $\frac{\Delta x}{\Delta t}$ between them is greater than the speed limit on that road, we know by the [mean value theorem](https://en.wikipedia.org/wiki/Mean_value_theorem) that the vehicle has exceeded the speed limit at some point.

 We will maintain a set of `Car` structs, indexed by license plate.[^plate-indexed] Each `Car` will maintain a set of vectors of observations, indexed by road.
 Each time an observation comes in, we'll check it against all other observations of that vehicle on the same road to see if any are far apart enough in space and close together enough in time to warrant an infraction.
 If the vehicle has not already been earned an infraction for that day,[^day-days] we will issue one.